Hello, thanks for looking in.

 Throughout all those business and family experiences, a common theme has been that of “storytelling”.
 Successful businesses thrive on telling stories and children thrive on listening to them.
 In fact, stories are essential to us all.

-If you’ve read this far, I think I can scratch an itch for you every Sunday.
-Why not give Dates with History newsletter a try and receive fascinating snippets of history once a week in your inbox.
+So why not scratch that itch and sign up for Dates with History to receive fascinating snippets of history every Wednesday in your inbox (the Midweeker).
 It’s totally free and you can unsubscribe anytime.

 Thanks again.